 Before Apple, no one considered that technology could be user-friendly.
 The company has transformed how we think and live today.
 When Steve Jobs created Apple, he kept his passion for creativity and innovation as the focus for the company’s success.
 From that strong foundation, born were products that were simple to use, elegant in design, and most importantly, centered around the user-experience.
+Apple established a template for innovation and there are some important lessons we can learn from Apple.

 Considered as the most valuable brand in the world, Apple has set the bar for what it means to prosper in a time of many competing technological creations.
 When it comes to companies to look to for institutional direction, Apple should be at the top of your list.